DysphoricUnicorn/fediSqueak/README.md

 Most clients available for mobile devices are made primarily for use with Mastodon.
 This leads to annoying bugs when encountering the things that GoToSocial does differently than Mastodon.
+I also want a couple of features in my client that others don't care enough about to implement.

+Once the project is production ready, I also want to include features that only some fedi backends have and hide them behind feature gates.
+This could potentially make this the first intentional multi backend app for the fediverse.

 ## Naming